huytu0702/graphtog/docs/PHASE_1_1_SUMMARY.md

 ### 5. **Document Processing** ✅ COMPLETED
 - [x] `document_processor.py` service with:
-  - Support for PDF, DOCX, TXT, PPTX formats
+  - Support for Markdown (.md) files only
-  - PaddleOCR integration for advanced OCR
-  - Language support: Vietnamese (vi), English (en), Chinese (ch)
-  - Multi-format parsing with Unstructured library
+  - Direct text extraction from Markdown files
   - Text chunking with overlaps
   - Error handling and logging
   - Modular design for easy extension